Traveller accuses airline staff of pocketing his AirPods

 Having reported them as missing to the airline, he noticed they began wandering on his app.

 The pods appeared to be commuting daily to the Global Learning Academy, at Heathrow Airport.
-Three weeks later they were still making the journey, which led him to assume they were in the ears of an employee of the airline.
+Three weeks later they were still making the journey, he assumed, in the ears of an employee at the airport.
+He inferred from the fact they were still charged meant they were in use.

 A spokesperson for BA said they were working with Briggs to track down the earphones.